• Skip to main content

 The city is worth visiting for the castle and the promenade in the center.
 Other than that I don’t really have anything to add about Alicante.
 For those of you used to my long posts I’m sorry.
 I’m trying to pull some inspiration out of my butt but it’s not happening…

 I’m not trashing Alicante, it’s a a fine city and better than many places we’ve visited on our travels.
 I’m sure residents enjoy it’s proximity to nature, it’s great transport system (the tram is great), and its low key nature.
-But since this whole exercise is about finding a base in Spain I just have to be honest that Alicante is not a place that made it very high on our list.
+But since this whole exercise was about finding a base in Spain I just have to be honest that Alicante is not a place that made it very high on our list.

 Note: We’re in Valencia right now.
 Beautiful city which I’ll write about in the next little while.
 For all those googling “Valencia or Alicante?” – well, there’s really no comparison.